 Pharmacopoeias impose specific criteria for salicylic acid used in medicines :

-- Precise identification and dosage by HPLC and mass spectrometry .
+- Accurate identification and quantification by HPLC and mass spectrometry .

-- Dissolution and stability tests to ensure the effectiveness of formulations.
+- Dissolution and stability tests to guarantee the effectiveness of the formulations.

 Salicylic acid used in the manufacture of drugs such as aspirin must be of a purity greater than 99.5%, with rigorous control of contaminants.